Strategic Management

 Strong competition exists in the pharmaceuticals market in Bangladesh because the market is composed of substantial number of rival companies.
 The competitive rivalry primary exists among the local companies only.
 Due to protective rules of the government, multinational companies are not allowed in the market without the local ownership.
 Despite of that a number of multinational companies are competing with the local companies.
 Because of this strong compaction, the local companies have made significant improvement in their products and quality to survive in the competition.
 International rivalry present in a limited extent.

-Number of Rivals and their Relative size:
+Number of Rivals and their Relative size :

 More than 150 companies are operating in the pharmaceuticals business in Bangladesh.
 The top 30 companies are controlling 90% of the market share.
-ACME Pharmaceuticals is the market leader with more than 15% of market share.
+Square Pharmaceuticals is the market leader with more than 15% of market share.
 Other strong players are Beximco Pharmaceutical with 8.25% and Aventis Pharma 6.5% and Acme laboratories with 5.5%.

-Stages in the business life cycle:
+Stages in the business life cycle :

 The pharmaceutical industry in Bangladesh is in high and rapid growth stage in the business life cycle.

-Type of Distribution Channels:
+Type of Distribution Channels :

 Different types of distribution channels are used by different companies.
 The most common channels are company nominated distributors and wholesales.
 Sales centers operated by the company people are the most effective distribution channels used by the companies.
-Apart from that retail chemist and institutional sales team are also used by the company to sale and distribute its products.
+Apart form that retail chemist and institutional sales team are also used by the company to sale and distribute its products.

 The pharmaceuticals industry in Bangladesh is characterized by the very low product innovation and the life cycle of the product is long.
 Top pharmaceuticals companies are not putting enough effort and attention in R&D activities.
 There are several reasons behind that.
 The most important reason is the weak regulatory law regarding the patent rights.
 Most of the companies depend on the leading global multinational companies for the formula of new products.
 The market size is another reason for the company to employ huge money in their R&D activities.